 Master Marketer Hitchcock Sold 'Psycho' Well

 Hitchcock battled with Paramount Studios and Hollywood censors -- and won.
-The movie he made was as he had envisioned it, he knew it would be a game-changing film, and buzz was strong.
-Posters that featured Janet Leigh wearing her bra were all over the place, and were considered risque at the time.
+The movie he made was as he had envisioned it, he knew it would be a game-changing film, and the buzz was strong.
+Posters that featured Janet Leigh wearing her bra were all over the place and were considered risque at the time.
 To play up the film's unprecedented chills and encourage reverence for the movie, Hitchcock made a show of not admitting guests after the film had started, putting up posters and signage to that effect:

 "Surely you do not have your meat course after your dessert at dinner.
 "You will therefore understand why we are so insistent that you enjoy PSYCHO from start to finish, exactly as we intended it to be served."